 By Dr. Lianfeng Yang, Vice President of Marketing, ProPlus Design Solutions, Inc.

-DAC will be held Monday, June 2, through Wednesday, June 4, from 9 a.m. until 6 p.m. at the Moscone Center in San Francisco.
-This year’s program includes 16 pavilion panels scheduled Monday, Tuesday and Wednesday.
-Details on the entire DAC program can be found at www.dac.com.
+ProPlus will exhibit at the 51st Design Automation Conference (DAC) in Booth #905, demonstrating the latest DFY solutions for giga-scale SPICE simulations and nano-scale SPICE modeling.
+Interested readers may reserve a time for meeting by sending email to [email protected] DAC will be held Monday, June 2, through Wednesday, June 4, from 9 a.m. until 6 p.m. at the Moscone Center in San Francisco.
+Information about DAC can be found at www.dac.com.